Pasquale Simonetti: Cigarette smuggling

-Wedding
+Marriage with Pupetta Maresca

 At Christmas 1954, Simonetti left prison, after serving two years of his sentence.
 On 27 April 1955, he married Assunta Maresca, known as Pupetta (Little Doll), a former beauty queen.
 The wedding was like a fairy tale with 500 guests, a lot of food and even his rivals Maisto and Esposito.
 The whole town of Palma Campania turned out to wish them well.
 Many gave them the traditional envelopes stuffed with money.

 Although his criminal activities slowed down under the influence of his young wife, he sought to regain his lost prestige and activities.
 While in prison, his partner Antonio Esposito had taken over his businesses.
 He had promised to keep a percentage of the profits for Simonetti, but he did not keep his promise.
 Jealousy and fierce competition grew with "both believing that they ruled over the market district of Il Vasto" resulting in a violent war between the two.

-Death
+Murder and revenge

-On 16 July 1955, at age 29, Simonetti was murdered in broad day light in the Piazza Mercato, the busy market place of Naples.
-He was shot by Carlo Gaetano Orlando, alias Tanino 'e Bastimento, a small-time criminal in Esposito's entourage and a cousin of the Gaetano Nuvoletta.
+On 16 July 1955, at age 29, Simonetti was murdered in broad day light in the Corso Novara, the busy market place of Naples.
+He was shot by Carlo Gaetano Orlando, alias Tanino 'e Bastimento, a small-time criminal in Esposito's entourage, and Gaetano Nuvoletta.
 The six months pregnant Pupetta was devastated.
 She believed the police knew who the man behind the attack was, but were not prepared to do anything about it.
-On 4 August 1955, she drove to Naples with her younger brother, Ciro.
+On 4 October 1955, she drove to Naples with her younger brother, Ciro.
 When they met Esposito, she reached into her handbag and pulled out a Smith & Wesson .38.
 Holding it with both hands ("I was afraid I would miss," she explained later), she opened fire and killed Esposito in broad daylight.

 On 14 October 1955, she was arrested.
 The trial began in April 1959 at the Court of Assizes in Naples.
 The killing and the following trial made international headlines.
 At the trial, she defiantly declared: "I would do it again!" and the whole courtroom bursted into cheers.
 She was sentenced to 18 years’ imprisonment, later reduced to 13 years and 4 months by the Court of Appeal.
 Orlando was sentenced to 30 years.

 Simonetti’s son Pasqualino was born in prison.
 In 1974, he was abducted and murdered.
 His death remains a mystery, but Maresca believed the assailant was Umberto Ammaturo, her new companion, who denied knowing anything about his death.